yulolimum/babel-plugin-use-ai/README.md

 > ⚠️ **WARNING**: This is a terrible idea and you absolutely should not use this in production.
 Or anywhere, really.
 Also this was vibe-coded so nothing probably works anyways..

 A Babel plugin that lets AI write your functions for you.
-Because why write code yourself when you can let a language model hallucinate implementations based on function names?
+Because why write code yourself when you can let a language model hallucinate implementations based on function declarations marked as "use ai"?

 ## Why This Exists